 - 4. If you added an individual reviewer, add at least one more reviewer to the step.
 You should have at least two reviewers per language in each step, in case one of the reviewers is unable (or not allowed as the review requester) to review and approve. - 5.
 Optional: Click Untitled Step to rename the step to something more descriptive, for example Product marketing or ISO compliance review. - 6.
-Optional: To add more steps to the approval sequence, click the add button: •• You can rearrange the steps by drag and drop. - 7.
-Optional: If a reviewer should be required to enter a reason for approving or declining the content, select the Approve or Decline (or both) check boxes under Require comment on. - 8.
-Optional: Select Prevent users from approving their own changes if the user who sends a review request should not be allowed to approve the changes even if the review requester is one of the appointed reviewers. - 9.
+Optional: To add more steps to the approval sequence, click the add button: You can rearrange the steps by drag and drop. - 7.
+Optional: To require a review requester to enter a comment on the review request, select the Require comment when sending for review check box.

+- 8. Optional: To require a reviewer to enter a reason for approving or declining the content, select the Require comment on Approve or Require comment on Decline (or both). - 9.
+Optional: Select Prevent users from approving their own changes if the user who sends a review request should not be allowed to approve the changes even if the review requester is one of the appointed reviewers. - 10.
 Click Save.